 For me, this process was enlightening.
 While brainstorming qualities of people I initially considered healthy based on their appearance alone, I actually discovered many non-physical characteristics that made them seem less healthy to me.
 For example, maybe a person was long and lean, but they weren’t very positive or nice to be around.
 Or maybe they were skinny because they were so stressed out they never had time to eat, or had digestive issues because of all the drama going on in their life.
-Conversely, several people who were slightly to significantly overweight came to my mind as healthy because they had absolutely beautiful internal qualities that I was easily able to describe.
+Conversely, several people who were slightly to significantly overweight came to my mind as healthy because they had absolutely beautiful internal qualities that I was easily able to describe and desired to emulate.

 In the end, most of the qualities I listed for healthy people had nothing to do with their physical appearance–most had to do with their mental, emotional, or spiritual qualities.
 Some things I wrote down were:

 This process definitely changed my perspective and helped me clarify my own definition of “healthy”.
 It also made me realize that some of my health and wellness goals needed to be tweaked–in some places I will be putting in less effort, and in others, more.